National Center for Rehabilitative Auditory Research (NCRAR)

 - Must commit to a full-time traineeship (40 hours/week) at the NCRAR for three months in the summer.
 Under special circumstances, it may be possible to work out a shorter time period if the graduate program cannot accommodate the student’s full three-month absence.
 However the monthly stipend will have to be prorated if participation is less than three full months.
 We strongly encourage students to stay for the full three months.
 If this is not possible, please let us know up front.

 - Must be a US citizen or permanent resident.

 - Discuss your interest in participation in this program with your faculty advisor.

 - Correspond via email with Dr. Dawn Konrad-Martin at the NCRAR, indicating an interest in applying for the program: email@example.com

 - Complete the application form and obtain all letters of recommendation as specified.

-- Have one of the individuals providing a recommendation letter, fill out this evaluation table.
+- Have your advisor and the other individuals providing a recommendation letter fill out this evaluation table.

 - Write a 1-2 page description of what you hope to gain from this research experience.
 Feel free to consult with your faculty advisor on this.

-- Send a CV or resume that describes your professional and academic background
+- Attach a CV or resume that describes your professional and academic background to the application.

 For further information, please contact Dr. Dawn Konrad-Martin (503) 220-8262, ext.
 52962, email@example.com.